llm-bible/llm-bible.github.io/_publications/gholami2023do.markdown

 citations: 16
 bibkey: gholami2023do
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2309.06589'}]
-tags: [Efficiency and Optimization, Language Modeling, Tools]
+tags: [Efficiency and Optimization, Language Modeling]
 ---
 This paper presents novel systems and methodologies for the development of efficient large language models (LLMs).
 It explores the trade-offs between